yurigushiken/ier_analysis-2/README.md

 ### Statistical Methods

-All analyses use **Generalized Estimating Equations (GEE)** to properly handle:
+All analyses use appropriate statistical models to properly handle:
 - Repeated measures (multiple trials per participant)
-- Participant-level clustering (random intercept analogue)
+- Participant-level clustering
-- Appropriate distributions (Binomial for success/failure, Gaussian for continuous measures)
+- Appropriate distributions for different outcome types

-**Innovation**: The gaze transition analysis implements **precision weighting**, where each trial is weighted by its `total_transitions` count (range: 2-9), ensuring proper statistical inference when trials provide different amounts of information.
+The pipeline implements precision weighting in transition analyses, where trials are weighted by information content to ensure proper statistical inference.

 ---